barryclark/jekyll-now/_posts/2021-01-04-FPV-shopping-list.md

 {% include image.html img_url="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/list-2021-01-03/1_emax_rtf.jpg?raw=true" description="EMAX TinyHawk Ready-To-Fly" product_aff_link="https://emax-usa.com/products/tinyhawk-rtf-kit-including-googles-and-radio?ref=7P96ayzbPSlSj" %}

-* $165 Ready-To-Fly "TinyHawk" WITH Controller and Goggles
+* $165 Ready-To-Fly "TinyHawk" 1 inch propellors, 1S battery, WITH Controller and Goggles

 I was shocked to find a system where all 3 components (the drone, the goggles, and the controller) were included for that price.